anastasiia-kolieva/squares_game/README.md

 In this project were used HTML, CSS, JS, React, Redux, react-select, prop-types and classnames.

-Presets for app mode you can fetch using this endpoint https://60816d9073292b0017cdd833.mockapi.io/modes.
+Presets for app mode were fetched using this endpoint https://60816d9073292b0017cdd833.mockapi.io/modes.

 This data is array of objects with field: field - contain size of app field.
 Should be square form